Reclaimed Douglas Fir from Montgomery Wards Baltimore, Maryland

 beyond the color of whatever you originally were trying to match.

-patience will be rewarded.
-But that's only if your stuck using new material.
+your patience will be rewarded.
+But that's only if you are stuck using new material.

 The other possibility, and it's a good possibility, is that your antique wood floor has a long lost brother in an old structure scheduled for demolition.
 All over the country, flooring is